vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Nāciketa fire 384n Naciketas, dialogue of, with Yama, in

-the Kathopanişad 180 Nadapit, 585 Nadistuti hymn is Rg X. 75 Nagarjuna, a Buddhist philosopher
+the Kathopaniṣad 180 Nadapit, 585 Nadistuti hymn is Rg X. 75 Nagarjuna, a Buddhist philosopher

 who well knew the doctrine of